 Often called “the world’s greatest open air museum”, there’s no excuse for some Luxor tours not to be on your Egypt trip itinerary.
-Planning your trip to Luxor can be complex, because there’s so much to see—and a lot of those things are gigantic.
+Deciding which temples in Luxor you want to see can be complex.
+There’s so much to see—and a lot of those sites are gigantic.
 We spent five days in Luxor, dedicating two days to temples and relaxing, and one day to the Valley of the Kings and Queens.
 Here are the five temples you shouldn’t miss in Luxor.

 The Mortuary Temple of Hatschepsut

-Once linked to the Karnak Temple by an Avenue of Sphinxes that spanned the Nile, the Mortuary Temple of Hatschepsut, the first and only female Pharaoh, is located on the Nile’s West bank.
+The Mortuary Temple of Hatschepsut, the first and only female Pharaoh, is located on the Nile’s West bank.
 Tucked into the Theban mountains alongside the valley’s many tombs, the temple, which also goes by the name Al-Deir Al-Bahari, is one of the most popular tour stops.
-Because the big groups tend to visit first thing in the morning, or in the late afternoon (after the Valley of the Kings), try to plan your visit for mid-afternoon.
-Trouble is, this is when the day is the hottest— so make sure you bring plenty of water for the walk.
+Due to the fact that the big groups tend to visit first thing in the morning or in the late afternoon (after the Valley of the Kings), try to plan your visit for mid-afternoon.
+However, this is when the day is the hottest— so make sure you bring plenty of water for the walk.

 The Mortuary Temple of Hatschepsut is open from 9:00-17:00.
 Entry costs 40 EGP as of October/November 2018.
 Tickets are bought on-site.
 No photo permit necessary.